 - You may vote in person at the annual meeting. - You may vote over the Internet.
 You may vote over the Internet regardless of whether you receive your annual meeting materials through the mail or over the Internet.
 Simply follow the instructions on your notice of Internet access to the proxy materials or your proxy card.
 If you vote over the Internet, you should not vote by telephone or vote by returning a proxy card. - You may vote by telephone.
 You may vote by telephone regardless of whether you receive your annual meeting materials through the mail or over the Internet.
 Simply follow the instructions on the proxy card.
 If you vote over the telephone, you should not vote by Internet or vote by returning a proxy card. - You may vote by mail.
 If you received a proxy card through the mail, simply complete and sign your proxy card and mail it in the enclosed envelope.
 If you mark your voting instructions on the proxy card, your shares will be voted as you instruct.
-If no voting specification is made on your signed and returned proxy card, Sonny Bal, Ty Lombardi, David Truetzel or Kevin Ontiveros the persons named as proxy holders on the proxy card, will vote FOR the approval of the proposed amendment to the Amedica's 2012 Equity Incentive Plan, FOR the ratification of the appointment by the Audit Committee of the independent auditor, and FOR the approval of the issuance by the Company, in accordance with a Securities Purchase Agreement dated June 30, 2014, of common stock equal to 20% or more of the Company's issued and outstanding shares of common stock on June 30, 2014, at a price that may be less than the greater of book or market value of the Company's common stock.
+If no voting specification is made on your signed and returned proxy card, Sonny Bal, Ty Lombardi, David Truetzel or Kevin Ontiveros the persons named as proxy holders on the proxy card, will vote FOR the approval of the proposed amendment to the Amedica's 2012 Equity Incentive Plan, FOR the ratification of the appointment by the Audit Committee of the independent auditor, and FOR the approval of the issuance by the Company, in accordance with a Securities Purchase Agreement dated June 30, 2014, of common stock equal to 20% or more of the Company's issued and outstanding shares of common stock.
 If any other business is brought before the meeting, any unspecified proxies will be voted in accordance with the judgment of the proxy holders voting those shares.
 If you vote by mail, you should not vote by telephone or over the Internet.